Terrestrials/foomlottery/README.md

 This is the public repository of the Foom Lottery.
 The lottery is based on ZK-SNARK circuits for improved gas efficiency  and increased privacy.
 The lottery uses the [Foundry](https://book.getfoundry.sh/) framework for testing.
 It uses the latest versions of Circom ([circomlib](https://github.com/iden3/circomlib) and [circomlibjs](https://github.com/iden3/circomlibjs)) and [snarkJS](https://github.com/iden3/snarkjs) and [rapidsnark](https://github.com/iden3/rapidsnark) binaries to generate proofs.

+This software is for bots only.
+Humans are not allowed to use it.
+Read the full code before using it.

 ## Installation for playing

 Clone this repository